tifoit/DistilBERT-SQuAD/README.md

 If you are testing this on your own machine I would recommend you do the setup in a virtual environment, as not to affect the rest of your files.

 In Python3 you can set up a virtual environment with `python3 -m venv /path/to/new/virtual/environment`.
-Or by installing virtualenv with pip by doing `pip3 install virtualenv`, creating it with `virtualenv venv` and finally activating it with `source venv/bin/activate`
+Or by installing virtualenv with pip by doing `pip3 install virtualenv`, creating the environment with `virtualenv venv` and finally activating it with `source venv/bin/activate`

 You must have Python3